Trump backs Giuliani, but some aides wish he would cut ties

 A whistleblower complaint about Trump’s dealings with Ukraine led Democratic House Speaker Nancy Pelosi to open an impeachment inquiry into the president.

-Three House committees hearing testimony in the impeachment probe heard Friday from Yovanovitch.
+Three House committees taking depositions in the impeachment probe heard Friday from Yovanovitch.

 The former ambassador has said she was fired from her post in May after insisting that Giuliani’s requests to Ukrainian officials for investigations be relayed through official channels, according to a former diplomat who has spoken with her.
 The former diplomat spoke on condition of anonymity to discuss the private conversation.

-Note: This story has been corrected to reflect that Giuliani withdrew his name from consideration for a Cabinet post and was not passed over by Trump.